Modeling and forecasting exchange rate volatility in time-frequency domain: A forecasting model based on decomposed integrated volatilities and jumps

 The key object of interest in GARCH family is the conditional variance, $h_t=var(r_t|\mathcal{F}_{t-1})$, where $r_t$ is a time series of returns.
 While in a standard GARCH(1,1) model the conditional variance, $h_t$ is dependent on its past $h_{t-1}$ and $r^2_{t-1}$, \cite{Hansen2011} propose to utilize realized measures of volatility and make $h_t$ dependent on them as well.
 The authors introduce so-called measurement equation which ties the realized measure to latent volatility.
 The general framework of Realized GARCH$(p,q)$ models is well connected to existing literature in \cite{Hansen2011}.
 Here, we restrict ourselves to the simple log-linear specification of Realized GARCH$(1,1)$ with Gaussian innovations which we will use to build our model.
-A simple log-linear Realized GARCH$(1,1)$ model is given by